-Agreement to submit an article to Medicine Today Pty Ltd is agreement to publication of the article in electronic formats and in print worldwide.
+Agreement to submit an article to Cardiology Today is an agreement to Medicine Today Pty Ltd to publish the article in electronic formats and in print worldwide.

 When a manuscript has been assigned to a particular issue of Cardiology Today, it will be edited for length, clarity and conformity with the journal’s style.
 Authors should take note of the recommended word counts for each article type; manuscripts exceeding the word limit may be shortened to that length.

-Authors receive page proofs of the edited manuscript and copies of any relevant artwork for approval before publication.
+Authors receive page proofs of the edited manuscript, copies of any relevant artwork and a layout copy of the article for approval before publication.

 Authors will be sent a pdf of their article on publication for their own personal use (e.g. for handing out to colleagues or patients or reproducing for teaching purposes).
 Please contact the editorial department if you wish to use the pdf for any other purposes.

 Although we commission most of our articles, we also consider unsolicited submissions.
 If you are thinking about submitting an article to Cardiology Today, please first contact the editorial department using the Contact Us form or by phone (02 9908 8577), to discuss the topic idea.
 Once you have received general approval from us on the topic, please review our Instructions to authors below before submitting your article.
 All unsolicited manuscripts undergo the same peer review process as commissioned articles.